jifonthespoon/ToDoListAssignment/README.md

 ## Submission

 Place your completed assignment in a `.zip` file.
-Send this along with a recording of your app demonstrating the functionality to Sankaet on Discord.
+Send this along with a recording of your app demonstrating the functionality to your Tech Lead on Discord.